epfl-ada/ada-2021-project-hach/README.md

 ### Proposed Datasets:

-We will be using WikiData and WikiLabels to gather attributes and information about the speakers.
+We will be using the WikiData and WikiLabels datasets, provided for the project, to gather attributes and information about the speakers.
+In order to have a global view on our "climate change" topic, we also needed information about the natural disasters.
+The different events recorded in the dataset we are using are listed here : https://www.nws.noaa.gov/directives/sym/pd01016005curr.pdf.
+The dataset was created and maintained since 1950 by the national centers for environmental information in the USA.
+You can download the dataset from this link : https://www.ncdc.noaa.gov/stormevents/ftp.jsp.

-In order to extract quotes related to climate change, we are using a list of similar words obtained through a web request here: https://relatedwords.org/relatedto/climate%20change
+In order to extract quotes related to climate change, we are using a list of similar words inspired by the the COP21 Glossary of Terms Guiding the Long-term Emissions-Reduction Goal (https://www.wri.org/insights/cop21-glossary-terms-guiding-long-term-emissions-reduction-goal).

 ### Methods: